Back to the Title Page

 The Coin Collecting Merit Badge began in 1938.
 Through 1933, merit badges were manufactured in rolls and then cut into squares approximately two inches square.
 Beginning in 1934, the shape of the merit badge was changed from square to round by folding the badge's edge under the back and crimping it.
 This crimping style is the first type for the Coin Collecting Merit Badge.

-1961 - 1971
+1961 - 1968

-In 1961, the crimpted edge was changed to a rolled edge.
+In 1961, the crimped edge was changed to a rolled edge.
 Earlier versions of less popular merit badges like Coin Collecting would continue to be sold through the 1960's until the old stock was sold.

-Two changes were made in 1971.
+Two changes were made in 1969.
 The merit badge became fully embroidered and the design was changed to the Washington Quarter.
 The lettering on the first issue of this type was white and did not show up well.

-In 1972, the white lettering what changed to black for better contrast.
+In 1973, the white lettering what changed to black for better contrast.

-1980's - present
+1990 - present

 I have put together these coin pages because it was coin collecting that linked me to scouting back in 1959.
 Today, I am still a coin collector and have been a scout leader for over 20 years.